NVIDIA/aistore/cmd/cli/resources/object.md

 `ais concat DIRNAME|FILENAME [DIRNAME|FILENAME...]
 BUCKET/OBJECT_NAME`

-Create an object in a bucket by concatenating provided files, keeping the order as in the arguments list.
+Create an object in a bucket by concatenating the provided files in the order of the arguments provided.
-If directory provided, files within the directory are sorted by filename.
+If an object of the same name exists, the object will be overwritten without confirmation.

-For each file sends a separate request to the cluster.
+If a directory is provided, files within the directory are sent in lexical order of filename to the cluster for concatenation.
-Supports recursive iteration through directories and wildcards in the same way as PUT operation does.
+Recursive iteration through directories and wildcards is supported in the same way as the  PUT operation.

 ### Options